amirbrd/website/content/project/14-steps-for-better-parking-management/index.md

 Speck, J. (2012).
 Walkable City: How Downtown Can Save America, One Step at a Time.
 Farrar, Straus and Giroux.

 Van Ommeren, J., Wentink, D., & Dekkers, J. (2011).
-The real price of parking policy.
-Journal of Urban Economics, 70(1), 25-31.
+The real price of parking policy. *Journal of Urban Economics*, 70(1), 25-31.

 Weinberger, R. (2012).
-Death by a thousand curb-cuts: Evidence on the effect of minimum parking requirements on the choice to drive.
-Transport Policy, 20, 93-102.
+Death by a thousand curb-cuts: Evidence on the effect of minimum parking requirements on the choice to drive. *Transport Policy*, 20, 93-102.